 Update: Book is now available in both Kindle and Paperback.
 Coming soon.
 This is an unedited mock-up of the new book(let).
 Originally written as a lecture for a symposium on multi-ethnic ministry and then serialized on my blog, it has been re-edited and slightly expanded in this 60 page booklet.
-Should be available by mid-February … More New Book Release Coming
+Available now in Kindle and … More New Book Release Coming

 Weekend Musings Recently, I read a great article over at MiddleBrained.com from Dan Leverence.
 It made me think.
 It continues to make me think.
 Here’s the link to the article.
 (LINK) The article itself was titled, “More Questions for the Ongoing Conversation About Congregational Engagement in Worship.”
 I think Dan was asking some good questions and … More Worship Ministry and Hearing the Congregation Sing